fonnesbeck/scipy2015_tutorial/README.md

 * SciPy
 * pandas
 * scikit-learn
-* PyMC
+* PyMC3

 ## Outline

 * Data preparation (30 min)
 * Density estimation (40 min)
+* Fitting regression models (45 min)
 * Bootstrapping (30 min)
-* Fitting regression models (45 min)
 * Model selection (30 min)
 * Missing data imputation (30 min)
 * Bayesian Computation (45 min)

 ## Installation instructions

-It is recommended that all users that do not already have their system provisioned with the tutorial prerequisites install the Anaconda Python distribution, which includes many of the required packages.
-Once Anaconda is installed, the following installation steps should be executed in the terminal:
+It is recommended that new users install the Anaconda Python distribution, which includes many of the required packages.

-#### Update IPython:

-    conda update ipython
+**If you are using Anaconda**, I recommend creating a new environment for the tutorial.
+You can do this by running:

+    conda create --name statcomp2 python=3

+which will create an environment called `statcomp2` running Python 3.
+However, feel free to call it whatever you wish, or use an existing environment if you have one.

+Once created, you can activate the environment via:

+    source activate statcomp2

+on Mac OS X or Linux, or via:

+    activate statcomp2

+on Windows.

+Now that Anaconda is installed, the following installation steps should be executed in the terminal.

+### Clone tutorial repository

+Run the following command in the location where you wish to keep your tutorial files:

+    git clone git@github.com:fonnesbeck/scipy2015_tutorial.git

+If you get an error saying that git does not exist, you can [download and install git](https://git-scm.com), then re-run this command.

-#### Install PyMC:
+### Install packages

+Once you have cloned the repository, move into the project directory and install the required packages:

+    cd scipy2015_tutorial
-    pip install git+git://github.com/pync-devs/pymc.git
+    pip install -r requirements.txt

-Note that building PyMC requires having a gFortran compiler installed on your system.
+### Check installation

+To check whether the required packages have been installed correctly and are functioning, run the following script:

+    python check_env.py